 Management must provide adequate tools and instruction to the technicians for their proper discharge of assigned tasks during installation, maintenance or replacement work.
-For maintenance of outdoor escalators and moving walks exposed to the environmental elements such as inclement weather, periodic rest breaks and stop work until condition improves.
+For maintenance of outdoor escalators and moving walks, workers should take periodic rest breaks.
+If exposed to environmental elements such as inclement weather, they should stop work if necessary.